Circular sprint is a virtual design sprint

 The event is highly recommended for PhD students and professionals working in fields such as product design, engineering, logistics, sustainability and consumer psychology.

-Pre-subscribe for the 2021 events below !
+Subscribe for the 2021 events!

-Students and professionals:
+PHD students and professionals:

 WHAT IS CIRCULAR SPRINT?